How do I apply for a rental property?

 What happens if I cannot pay my rent?

 If for some unforeseen circumstance you cannot pay your rent on time as agreed in the Lease Agreement please contact Twin Waters Estate Agents Melbourne Real Estate Agents immediately to avoid being issued with a Notice to Vacate for unpaid rent.

 How many days notice do I have to give to end a tenancy?

-Under the Residential Tenancy Act 1997 tenants are required to give a minimum of 28 days notice to vacate a property.
+Under the Residential Tenancy Act 1997, tenants are required to give a minimum of 28 days notice to vacate a property in Mornington Peninsula, Frankston, Mt Eliza, Mount Martha and Frankston South.
 In the event a tenant is breaking a lease the tenant is responsible for all marketing costs, letting fees and rent up until the day that a new tenant is to occupy the property.
-Twin Water Estate Agents Melbourne Real Estate Agents work with tenants and landlords to secure a suitable tenant in a timely manner to minimise any losses.
+Twin Water Estate Agents Melbourne Real Estate Agents work with tenants and landlords to secure a suitable tenant in a timely manner to minimize any losses.

 How is the bond refunded to me?

 Once you have moved out of a property and a final inspection has been completed then the amount of the bond to be returned is determined.
-The bond is direct credited into your bank account or a cheque is provided and sent to your forwarding address.
+The bond is directly credited to your bank account or a cheque is provided and sent to your forwarding address.